KNKL (FM): New formats, more power and "The Beat"

 The station celebrated 20 years on the air in 1986, still playing largely a rock format, still largely underfunded, and facing difficulties with its aging transmitter that often kept it off the air for extended periods; as part of its anniversary events, KWCR held an on-air fund appeal for the first time.

 The 1986–87 school year saw preparations for a number of major changes.
 The studios, along with the rest of the communications department, relocated to a former annex building known as Annex 3, while work began to pursue a transmitter relocation to the Promontory Tower.

-In 1989, Gary Toyn, the station manager at the time, had an idea to commemorate those who died in the Tiananmen Square protests: a moment of silence on July 4 at 3:20 ET, corresponding to 4:20 a.m., when the first dissident was shot.
+In 1989, Gary Toyn, the station manager at the time, had an idea to commemorate those who died in the 1989 Tiananmen Square massacre: a moment of silence on July 4 at 3:20 ET, corresponding to 4:20 a.m., when the first dissident was shot.
 Toyn called his friends that ran stations at UCLA and Colorado State University; before long, the Intercollegiate Broadcasting System had caught wind of the idea.
 Ultimately, more than 2,000 collegiate stations, as well as commercial outlets, Voice of America and Radio Free Europe, participated, and Governor Norman H. Bangerter issued a proclamation.

 A comprehensive format revision came in 1988, when the station moved to a more consistent album-oriented rock approach from a block programming format with a heavy metal lean.
 A year later, however, KWCR adopted a dance-music format and the name "The Beat", a change that substantially increased interest and listenership.
 Unlike in the past, when call-in contests might have dragged on for hours awaiting a caller, the station's lines filled up nearly instantly.
 The format flip was marked with a Labor Day charitable event, titled "Trash the Thrash", in which KWCR's old heavy metal records were thrown like Frisbees.
 Along with the new format came 24-hour broadcasting.
 In its first year as The Beat, underwriting revenue exceeded that received in the previous 10 years combined.
 However, success did not stop disputes over the station's format, which sometimes manifested as bills in the student senate.